The SQL ORDER BY

 FROM Customers

-Here, the SQL command selects all customers and then sorts them in ascending order by first_name.
+Here, the SQL command selects all rows from the Customers table and then sorts them in ascending order by country.

 ORDER BY ASC (Ascending Order)